Contextual Information 2021

 Contextual Information for Higher Education Providers 2021

-Monday 23rd March Chichester High School closed due to Government guidelines.
+On Monday 23rd March Chichester High School closed due to Government guidelines.
+This year had their GCSE exams cancelled and their education stopped two months early, a crucial time for all students.